Compliance tab

 Dialog that lets you sign your own release form entry by providing your legal name, contact information, role in the project, and signature.
 Submitting updates your record in the signer list.

-2257 documentation
+2257 documentation and signature delegation

 Optional technical details attached to verified documentation, such as a cryptographic hash and a corresponding public key used to confirm that the record has not been tampered with.